Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 </div>
 <div class="article-text">
 ​
-From here you'll get a view of the lumber lined canal, and your next destination past the bridge on your left side.
+From here you'll get a view of the lumber lined canal, and your next destination past the bridge on your left.

 <br/>